Markkop/frontend-developer-challenge/README.md

 ## Products Landing Page

-This project is my first Landing Page ever and part of a job vancacy challenge.\
+This project is my first Landing Page ever and part of a job vacancy challenge.\
 While doing it, I was able to learn and practice **Javascript**, **Semantic HTML**, **CSS**, **Responsive CSS**, **Git**, **Now** (to deploy), **React**, **React Hooks** and **HTML Requests**\
 Check it out at: https://products.markkop.now.sh/

 ## Main Difficulties

-- Tried to added a Font Size Adjusting Widget, but it didn't look easy enough as I thought
+- Tried to add a Font Size Adjusting Widget, but it didn't look easy enough as I thought
 - Learning and applying React Hooks for state management (it was pretty cool!)
-- CSS as a whole as I had never such great opportunitty to practice
+- CSS as a whole as I had never such great opportunity to practice

 ## Wishlist